-- Assessment of the current geometric and radiometric performances (see sections 4.2 and 4.3), - Deployment of Copernicus DEM at 30m resolution for Sentinel-2 products (see more details in the section 2), - Distribution to all users of the Sentinel-2 Global Reference Image (GRI) database and the derived products (see section 4.2.2), - Availability of the Copernicus Sentinel-2 Collection-1 data (see section 8.1), - New organization of the Sentinel Online website: please visit the SentiWiki webpages, - Phase out of the Copernicus Data Hub Services (more details here).
-From now on please refer to the Copernicus Data Space Ecosystem to download Sentinel-2 products.
+- Release of the Sentinel 2 Annual Performance Report covering the year 2023, - Assessment of the current geometric and radiometric performances (see sections 4.2 and 4.3), - Please be aware that there is an inconsistency in the L{ref} value for the B12 noted in certain Sentinel-2 documents: 1.5 [W/m2/sr/μm] instead of 1.7 [W/m2/sr/μm].
+To obtain information on the band parameters for each spectral band, kindly refer to the L{ref} values directly extracted from the MRD (Mission Requirements Document, Table 4), - Deployment of Copernicus DEM at 30m resolution for Sentinel-2 products since December 2023 (see more details in the section 2), - Distribution to all users of the Sentinel-2 Global Reference Image (GRI) database and the derived products (see section 4.2.2), - Availability of the Copernicus Sentinel-2 Collection-1 data (see section 8.1), - New organization of the Sentinel Online website: please visit the SentiWiki webpages.